Falmouth Campus Technical & Facilities Manager

 Consultancy and facility services

-Andy supported the recent HLF bid for Truro Cathedral's Inspire project, with particular emphasis upon Education and Interpretation.
+Andy supported the HLF bid for Truro Cathedral's Inspire project, with particular emphasis upon Education and Interpretation.

 Professional Engagement